openearth/sandbox-fm/README.rst

 * opencv (available in linux and osx (macports/homebrew)

 Several python libraries:
-* pip install -r requirements.txt
+* `pip install -r requirements.txt`

 Windows Install
 ----------------
 - Download anaconda (3.5)
 - Start the anaconda command window (from your start menu).
-If you do not have adminstrator rights (%windir%\system32\cmd.exe "/K" "C:\Program Files\Anaconda3\Scripts\activate.bat" "C:\Program Files\Anaconda3")
+If you do not have adminstrator rights you should start a command window using the following command (`%windir%\system32\cmd.exe "/K" "C:\Program Files\Anaconda3\Scripts\activate.bat" "C:\Program Files\Anaconda3"`)
-- conda update conda
+- `conda update conda`
-- conda create --name main --file package-list-win.txt
+- `conda create --name main --file package-list-win.txt`
-- activate main  (You should now see a (main) at the start of your command line)
+- `activate main`  (You should now see a (main) at the start of your command line)
-- conda install -c https://conda.binstar.org/menpo opencv3
+- `conda install -c https://conda.binstar.org/menpo opencv3`
 - Install the sandbox-fm software in develop mode `pip install -e .` (from the sandbox-fm directory)
-- pip install tqdm
+- `pip install tqdm`
-- pip install -r requirements.txt
+- `pip install -r requirements.txt`
-- pip install cmocean
+- `pip install cmocean`
-- Make sure the dflowfm.dll is somewhere in your PATH
+- Make sure the dflowfm.dll is somewhere in your PATH definition

 Running
 -------

-sandbox-fm --help
+`sandbox-fm --help`
-sandbox-fm calibrate  calibrate the sandbox by selecting a quad in the box, a quad in the model and a high and low point. sandbox-fm record     record 10 frames, for testing sandbox-fm run        run the sandbox program. sandbox-fm view       view raw kinect images
+`sandbox-fm calibrate`  calibrate the sandbox by selecting a quad in the box, a quad in the model and a high and low point.
+`sandbox-fm record`     record 10 frames, for testing `sandbox-fm run`        run the sandbox program.
+`sandbox-fm view`       view raw kinect images

 Calibration
 -----------